joebui/Dodger-Bird/README.md

 ## How to run the game
 -   Install IntelliJ IDEA Ultimate Edition (https://www.jetbrains.com/idea/#chooseYourEdition)
--   To register for licensed with RMIT account, go to this website (https://www.jetbrains.com/student/)
+-   To register for licensed IntelliJ with RMIT account, go to this website (https://www.jetbrains.com/student/)
--   Make sure your the Java JDK is already at the latest version for best performance
+-   Make sure your Java JDK is already at the latest version for best performance
 -   Open the project with IntelliJ and press Run to run the game.

 ## References